-No pathways for the Cleanrath wind farm development to result in impacts with regard to the listed threats and pressures were identified.
+No pathways for the Cleanrath wind farm development to result or have resulted in impacts with regard to the listed threats and pressures were identified.

 4.2.1.3.2 Species Specific Information

 The following relevant information on the special conservation interest of the Mullaghanish to Musheramore Mountains SPA has been extracted from the site synopsis (NPWS, 2012).